Fabiobeverton/fabiobeverton/README.md

 - Fine-tuning of specialty-specific models using TensorFlow
 - Full integration via Python APIs
 - RAG for real-time research and contextual insights
 - Compliance layer ensuring secure and auditable outputs

+> 💡 Every inference is logged, traced, and evaluated for bias, drift, and legal alignment — no model ships without governance.

 ---